ESIPFed/QueryAnalyticsOfBigClimateData/README.md

 The User Defined Spatiotemporal Functions and their usage examples can be found at https://github.com/ESIPFed/QueryAnalyticsOfBigClimateData/wiki

 # Acknowledges
-Prototye development was funded through the ESIP Testbed initiative.
+Prototye portal development was funded through the ESIP Testbed initiative.

 For questions/comments, contact Zhenlong Li at zhenlong@sc.edu .